Back to blog

 The deliverable of data extraction scripts is data.
 Large scale operations come with high storage capacity requirements.
 Extracting data from several websites translates into thousands of web pages.
 Since the process is continuous, you will end up with huge amounts of data.
 Ensuring there is enough storage space to sustain your scraping operation is very important.

 Acquired data comes in raw form and may be hard to comprehend to the human eye.
-Therefore, parsing and creating well-structured results is the next important part of any data gathering process.
+Therefore, parsing and creating well-structured data is the next important part of any data gathering process.

-There are several ways to extract public data from a webpage – building an in-house tool or using a ready-to-use web scraping solution such as Oxylabs Real-Time Crawler.
+There are several ways to extract public data from a webpage – building an in-house tool or using ready-to-use web scraping solutions.
+Both options come with their own strengths; let’s look at each to help you easily decide what suits your business needs best.

 Here are the main stages of how to extract data from a web: